newCarroll/Filtering-false-positive-results-of-cnv-presence/README.md

 Note, cancer_kind must be named as cnv probabilty file in cnv_probobalites folder.

+4) You can run scripts without cns file of CNVkit, but it is strongly recommended to use cns file to more accurate results.

 So, you can start filering - just run "start_filter" script.